strikergoutham/AutoC2/README.md

 # AutoC2

-A quick C2 Deployer.
+A quick isolated C2 Deployer.

 ## Overview

-AutoC2 makes use of terraform + ansible to deploy a command and control server with isolated docker network within less than 5 mins in a single click!
+AutoC2 makes use of terraform + ansible to deploy and hide a command and control server with isolated docker network within less than 5 mins in a single click!

 Brief outline of what the script does :